Communication

 Germany

 Germans are direct.
 They say what they mean.
 And they mean what they say.
 Germans don’t use euphemisms to soften a message.
 They use unambiguous language and get to the point.
 Germans consider directness to be honest, transparent, efficient.
-Patterns
+Examples

 United States

 Americans approach sensitive work topics cautiously.
 Euphemisms communicate uncomfortable messages.
 Ambiguity can be helpful.
 Depending on the topic, Americans will address it indirectly.
 Indirect communication is considered to be both polite and effective.
-Patterns
+Examples

 Work vs. Person